rizinorg/book/src/first_steps/basic_debugger_session.md

 With the `c` key you can toggle the cursor mode to mark a byte range selection (for example, to later overwrite them with nop).
 You can set breakpoints with `F2` key.

-In visual mode you can enter regular radare commands by prepending them with `:`.
+In visual mode you can enter regular rizin commands by prepending them with `:`.
 For example, to dump a one block of memory contents at ESI:
 ```
 <Press ':'>